 Are there Caps on Medical Malpractice Damages?

 In many states, recovery in medical malpractice claims is subject to limitations or “caps” on certain types of compensation.
 Fortunately, Delaware is not one of those states.
-With the help of a medical malpractice attorney in the area, a plaintiff may seek restitution for every economic and non-economic loss they can trace back to their healthcare provider’s negligence.
+With the help of a Wilmington medical malpractice attorney, a plaintiff may seek restitution for every economic and non-economic loss they can trace back to their healthcare provider’s negligence.

 Depending on the circumstances, recoverable damages may include but are not limited to the following:

 When malpractice leads to a patient’s premature death, surviving family members may pursue a wrongful death claim.
 Punitive damages are technically possible, but they are rare in medical malpractice cases.
-An experienced medical negligence attorney in Wilmington can further explain the legal options for a family seeking compensation for their deceased loved one.
+Our team can further explain the legal options for a family seeking compensation for their deceased loved one.

 Discuss Your Case with a Medical Malpractice Attorney in Wilmington